 Talk to your customers.
 I can’t emphasize this enough.
 And talk to them consistently — not just when you’re working on a project.
 Survey them, get on calls to check in, mine your sales notes and customer support/success chat logs for nuggets.
 The work never ends.

-What an Effective Product Messaging is Made Of
+What an Effective Ad Copy is Made Of

 From the above data points, we can see that respondents who reported the strongest results from their messaging have all or at least three of the following factors clear: